Konsentus/action.set-env/README.md

 In addition it will set the following environmental variables:

 - REPO_NAME : The name of the GITHUB_REPOSITORY without the owners name
-- ECR_REPO_NAME : The name of the GITHUB_REPOSITORY without the owners name, but with all dots replaced with dashes
+- REPO_NAME_DASH : The name of the GITHUB_REPOSITORY without the owners name, but with all dots replaced with dashes

 ## How to Use